dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 * Getting **insights** about your website: [Google Search Console](https://search.google.com/search-console/about) (former Google Webmaster Tools)

-* **Keyword expansion tools**: The can give potentially useful keywords regarding a topic.
+* **Keyword expansion tools**: They can give potentially useful keywords regarding a topic.
 E.g. How people are searching for products/services on the web and what keywords are they using for finding out a specifim item?
 In this way you can get to know your target audience better, and generate a list of *potential keywords*.
 Tools: [Google Trends](https://trends.google.com/trends/?geo=US), [Answer the Public](https://answerthepublic.com/), [moz.com](https://moz.com/)

 <br>